awetstone56/movie-tables/README.md

 When npm/node.js is installed, install the Angular CLI: npm install -g @angular/cli

-Open up Powershell:
+navigate to the app:
-cd /movie-tables/movie-tables
+cd movie-tables

+Install the packages for the project: npm install

+run the project:
 ng serve --open

 A web app should be served to your browser at http://localhost:4200/

-For more detailed description please check Angular CLI made ReadMe at movie-tables/movie-tables/README.md
+For more detailed description on Angular CLI check the Angular CLI made ReadMe at movie-tables/movie-tables/README.md